Nonparametric estimation of jump rates for a specific class of Piecewise Deterministic Markov Processes: Technical proofs and results

 \begin{definition}[Modulus of continuity] The modulus of continuity is defined by

 \end{definition} If $f$ is Lipschitz, the modulus of continuity is proportional to $t$.
-If $\omega(f,t)=o(t)$, then $f$ is constant.
-The modulus of continuity cannot measure higher smoothness. \begin{definition}[Modulus of smoothness] We define the modulus of smoothness by
+If $\omega(f,t)=o(t)$, then $f$ is constant: the modulus of continuity can not measure higher smoothness. \begin{definition}[Modulus of smoothness] If $f$ is a function on $\mathcal{A}$, we define its modulus of smoothness by